PGY1 Residency (UC Medical Center)

 Professional conferences

-PGY1 and PGY2 residents are afforded the opportunity to attend the ASHP Midyear Clinical Meeting/Vizient Meeting (December) and Great Lakes Pharmacy Resident Conference (April/May).
+PGY1 and PGY2 residents are afforded the opportunity to attend the ASHP Midyear Clinical Meeting/Vizient Meeting (December) and the Great Lakes Pharmacy Resident Conference (April/May).
 Additionally, the PGY1 resident will be expected to attend a Residency Recruitment Showcase to assist with recruitment for the PGY1 Residency Program.
 A travel stipend is provided for these conferences.

 Salary and benefits